ncbi/packit/README.rst

 When enabled:

-1. Includes all files from packages' dirs tracked by git to distribution
+1. If the *everything* option under the *auto-package-data* section is set to true, behaves like `setuptools-git`_.
+Otherwise, includes all files only from packages' dirs tracked by git to distribution.

 2. Allows you to specify extra files to be included in distribution in *setup.cfg* using *extra_files* under *files* section like: